blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 9. Tornado: A tornado forms at a point of your choice and lasts for one minute.
 10. Blizzard: A snowstorm rages and all flying creatures must succeed STR save at the start of their turn to stay flying.
 11. Dominate beast: You dominate the mind of one beast you can see, causing it to obey you for 1 minute.
-12. Overgrowth: You restore plant life to a 1 mile radius around you and advance the growth of any plants there.
+12. Overgrowth: You restore plant life to a 60ft radius around you and advance the growth of any plants there.
 13. Fly: For the next ten minutes, you can fly.
 14. Wall pass: You touch a wall that is less than 30ft thick and may pass through it.
 15. Disguise self: For the next hour, your appearance changes to become identical to a creature you have seen.